wjakob/nanobind/docs/refleaks.rst

 Sources of reference leaks
 --------------------------

-Under-defined types impede Python's ability to detect cycles, which can causes leaks.
+User-defined types impede Python's ability to detect cycles, which can cause leaks.
 However, user-defined types alone aren't enough---a specific mixture of ingredients is needed to cause leaks.
 The following subsections review several troublesome constructions.